ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Artifact of Safekeeping</b></td>
 			<td>All item drops are taken and guarded by the teleporter boss, which will explode in a shower of loot when killed.</td>
 			<td><ul>
+				<li>Provides a config option to control the level of detail of chat announcements when an item is taken.</li>
+				<li>Provides a config option to control the level of detail of chat announcements when the boss is killed.</li>
 			</ul></td>
 		</tr>
 	</tbody>